piface/libmcp23s17/README.md

     $ make

 This creates the library `libmcp23s17.a`.
+Build the example (using PiFace Digital):

+    $ make example

-Include it in your project with:
+Include the library in your project with:

     $ gcc -o example example.c -Isrc/ -L. -lmcp23s17